sense-finance/sense-v1/README.md

     2. adds `maturity`, `divider` and `feed` address variables
     3. defines `collect()` (which calls `Divider.collect()`) and overrides `transfer()` and `transferFrom()` to also call `collect()`

-### Target Wrappers

-tWrappers hold Target before a series' maturity and contain logic to handle arbitrary airdrops from native or 3rd party liquidity mining programs.
-Typically denominated in another asset, airdropped tokens are distributed to Claim holders in addition to the yield accrued from the Target.

-### Emergency Stop

-Emergency Stop is used by Sense Finance, Inc, to `stop` the operation of the Divider by pausing all `Feeds`.

 ### Modules